dart-lang/site-www/src/tools/dartpad/dartpad-best-practices.md

 Learners look for clear direction on what to expect next.
-When an exercise is first presented to the learner, provide a brief description of the exercise’s workflow.
+When an exercise is first presented to the learner, provide a brief description of the exercise's workflow.
-In this case, it’s important to point out that the goal is to modify the snippet, to make the unit test pass.
+In this case, it's important to point out that the goal is to modify the snippet, to make the unit test pass.

 For example, the following exercise starts with an introduction: